sc-ventures/cloudbreak-documentation/docs/removed/upgrade.md

 To upgrade Cloudbreak to the newest version, perform the following steps.

+We recommend that you back up the Cloudbreak databases before upgrading.
+Refer to [Back up Cloudbreak Databases](cb-migrate.md#back-up-cloudbreak-database).

 **Steps**

 1. On the VM where Cloudbreak is running, navigate to the directory where your Profile file is located: